aragon/aragon-court/docs/4-entry-points/6-subscriptions.md

 # 4.6.
 Subscriptions

-The `Subscriptions` module is in charge of handling the app fees paid by the users to use the Court.
+The `Subscriptions` module is in charge of handling the subscription fees paid by the users to use Aragon Court.
-This module is where fees are paid, stored, and redistributed to the corresponding parties: jurors and the governor.
+This module is where the subscription fees are paid, stored, and redistributed to the corresponding parties: jurors and the governor.

-Previously this module was supporting fee payments based on time periods, initially per months.
-After a few back and forth, this module was changed in favor of a new trusted model that basically removes the concept of a monthly fees.
-This new subscription module introduces the concept of app fees.
-These are different fee amounts the governor is allowed to configure for different app identifiers.
-To read more about why app fees were brought into play please read our initial proposal explained in [this forum post](https://forum.aragon.org/t/request-for-comment-proposal-to-adjust-the-court-subscription-fee-mechanism/2163).
+In the beginning, when v1.0 of Aragon Court was deployed, the subscription fees were simply flat recurring fees per organization.
+The intention of this subscription fee model was to address the issue that the value provided by Aragon Court is realized for organizations on an ongoing basis, but the need to actually escalate disputes to Aragon Court should be relatively rare.
+Similar to insurance, paying for coverage on an ongoing basis helps to create more stable costs for users, and more predictable revenue for service providers.
+However, the flat subscription model doesn’t scale based on usage, risk, or value provided.
+The result is that it is difficult to appropriately price a flat subscription fee, as it may be almost negligible for a large organization like the Aragon Network, but if it is set higher than it will price out a much longer tail of organizations.

+That said, a new mechanism based on transaction fees was [proposed](https://forum.aragon.org/t/request-for-comment-proposal-to-adjust-the-court-subscription-fee-mechanism/2163) instead.
+The idea is for organizations to pay fees in advance based on their on-going actions in case these could be disputed, similar to an insurance mechanism.
+For example, a Voting app can be integrated with Aragon Court using transaction fees so its votes can be challenged in court.
+Thus, the idea is to allow Aragon Court to define transaction fees for each different Aragon app to make sure that:
+- The more an organization’s members use this integration, the more they pay to Aragon Court
+- It abstracts the need to worry about fees from the organization perspective, users will pay for the fees as they interact with the organization
+- It enables the organization to fund itself based on people interacting with it

+Additionally, the new transaction fees mechanism carries the concept of a trusted model.
+Users of Aragon Court won't be enforced on-chain to pay this type of fee, but it is guaranteed that relevant information is exposed to jurors so these can decide how to organize themselves when the corresponding transaction fees are paid.

+Apart from the subscription fees described above, a donations model is also supported in this module.
+It allows users to donate funds to the jurors of Aragon Court.
+This was mostly used during the [precedence campaign](https://aragon.org/blog/precedence-campaign-primer), but it is still available for future potential usages.

 ### 4.6.1.
 Constructor